AllTheLines/CacheTVS/README.md

 `RUST_LOG=trace cargo run --release -- viewshed output -- -3.1230,51.4898`

 ```
-* Total Viewsheds
 Generate _all_ the viewsheds for a given Digital Elevation Model, therefore the total viewsheds.

   Usage: tvs <COMMAND>